FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/snapshot-manager/rpc_create-snapshot/readme.md

 # RPC create-snapshot

-RPC creates a snapshot from the nodes in UniConfig topology.
-Later, this snapshot can be used for manual rollback.
+This RPC creates a snapshot of nodes in the UniConfig topology.
+The snapshot can be used later for manual rollback.

 RPC input contains the name of the snapshot topology and nodes that the snapshot will contain.
-Output of the RPC describes the result of operation and matches all input nodes.
-You cannot call an RPC with empty target-nodes.
-If one node failed for any reason, RPC will be fail entirely.
+RPC output describes the result of the operation and matches all input nodes.

+The RPC cannot be called with an empty list of target nodes.
+If a node fails for any reason, the entire RPC fails.

 ![RPC create-snapshot](RPC_create-snapshot-RPC_create_snapshot.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

 RPC input contains the name for the topology snapshot and nodes that the snapshot contains.
 RPC output contains the result of operation.